 From the IAM dashboard select the Users section and then Add user button.

 Enter the new username for your read-only user (ABT_ReadOnly in this example), select the Programmatic access and AWS Management Console Access.
-Than select Next: Permissions.
+Then select Next: Permissions.

-Select the Attach existing policies directly button, than use the search bar to search for ReadOnlyAccess policy.
+Select the Attach existing policies directly button, then use the search bar to search for ReadOnlyAccess policy.
 Select the check box beside that policy.
-Than select Next: Review.
+Then select Next: Review.

 *NOTE: it’s imperative that you select Read Only Access Policy and set the right permissions.
 Otherwise you’ll grant too much control to your potential new party.